ferreira-ana/Switch-project/README.md

 This application was developed under the SWitCH program in order to apply the knowledged acquired during the postgradiation course.

-It's application that focuses on financial management foucused around families.
+It's an application that focuses on financial management foucused around families.

 This project was developed alongside with: